Profundiconus teramachii

 Profundiconus teramachii, common name Teramachi's cone, is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Profundiconus, these cone snails are predatory and venomous.
 They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

 The size of the shell varies between 50 mm and 115 mm.
+Their elegant high-spired shapes are highly valued by collectors.
+Named after Akibumi Teramachi, a famous Japanese shell collector, its scientific holotype originally came from his collection.

 Distribution

 This marine species occurs from Southeast Africa and the Philippines to Southern Japan, and off Queensland, Australia; also on the Tarava Seamounts off Tahiti.

 Habitat

 Sometimes trawled in deep water on mud.